guacamole-hunter/2PassSplitter/README.md

-# RF/Microwave Equipment Calibration Script
+# RF/Microwave Power Sensor Calibration Script for 1 mW (0dBm) range sensors

 ## Overview
 This Python script is designed for calibrating RF/Microwave equipment, specifically for power measurements across a range of frequencies.
 It automates the calibration process using a signal generator and power meter, and calculates the calibration factor as a percentage of Channel A's power relative to Channel B's power.